OGMAvision/indi-openogma/README.md

 # OpenOGMA INDI Driver

-This repository provides the **INDI driver for the OpenOGMA Filter Wheel**, an astrophotography accessory manufactured by **OGMAVision**.
+This code provides the **INDI driver for the OpenOGMA Filter Wheel**, an astrophotography accessory manufactured by **OGMAVision**.
 It allows Linux, macOS, and other INDI-compatible systems (e.g., KStars/Ekos) to control the OpenOGMA filter wheel hardware over USB.

 ---